Why NFL Prop Betting can be Profitable

-NFL betting is often centered on the spread and the total, but the proliferation of online sportsbooks – and football fantasy leagues – has made proposition betting a go-to for pigskin bettors.
+NFL betting is often centered on the point spread and the over/under total, but the proliferation of online sportsbooks – and football fantasy leagues – has made proposition betting a go-to wager for pigskin bettors.

-Prop betting can be very enjoyable, but why stop there?
-Sure, it’s fun to bet the over/under on the length of Katy Perry’s rendition of the national anthem at the Super Bowl, but when there’s money to me made, why stop with the laughs?
+Prop betting can be enjoyable, but why stop there?
+Sure, it’s fun to bet the over/under on the length of the national anthem at the Super Bowl, but when there’s money to be made it doesn't have to end with the laughs.

-Prop betting lets you in on all sorts of events, from quarterback passing yards to defensive touchdowns to the coin toss, and that doesn’t even scratch the surface of the myriad of props you’ll see from the books for Super Bowl props.
+Prop betting lets you in on all sorts of events, from quarterback passing yards to defensive touchdowns to the coin toss, and that doesn’t even scratch the surface of the myriad props you’ll see from the books when the Super Bowl rolls around.

 If you’ve been following a particular team, and know their tendencies, that’s where to look for value.
-Keep an eye on injury reports and matchups, and you could find a player prop that suits you on a given Sunday.
+Keep an eye on the weekly injury reports and latest game matchups and you could find a player prop that suits you on any given Sunday.

 Another rule of thumb is to evaluate the spread.
 In blowouts, the team that’s leading tends to run the ball to milk the clock, while the trailing squad tends to open up the air attack.
 The score of the game has a direct effect on statistical output, so handicap props accordingly.